A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 6. ... and you can choose how your HSA grows

-There’s no single right answer in terms of what you should do with the money in your HSA before you need to use it.
+There's no one-size-fits-all answer in terms of what you should do with the money in your HSA before you need to use it, and it's wise to consult with a certified financial planner to determine the best approach for your situation.
 If you plan to withdraw all or most of your contributions each year to fund ongoing medical expenses, an FDIC-insured institution might be the best choice.
 The account will likely only generate small amounts of interest, but it will also be protected from losses.

-On the other hand, if you’re looking at your HSA as a long-term investment and your risk tolerance is suited to the stock market’s volatility, you might prefer to invest your HSA funds.
-Note that most HSA owners do not have their HSA funds invested.
-For some, this is a calculated decision based on their risk tolerance and their need to access the money in the near future.
-But for others, the account might serve them better if the funds were invested, but they may not understand the available options.
+On the other hand, if you're looking at your HSA as a long-term investment and your risk tolerance is suited to the stock market's volatility, you might prefer to invest your HSA funds.
+Note that most HSA owners do not have their HSA funds invested: Only about 15% of HSA accountholders have their HSA funds in non-cash assets.14 For some, this is a calculated decision based on their risk tolerance and their need to access the money in the near future.
+For others, the account might serve them better if the funds were invested, but they may not understand the available options.

 If you buy your own HDHP, you can select from any available HSA custodian.
-(Pay attention to fees, investment options, and expense ratios, as is always the case with investment accounts.)
+(Pay attention to fees, investment options, and expense ratios, as is always the case with investment accounts, and consult with a certified financial planner if you want advice or recommendations.)

 7. You can leave your job and take your HSA

 If you have an HSA through your employer, the money in the account is yours.
-When you leave your job, you can take the remaining HSA balance with you.
+When you leave your job, you can take the remaining HSA balance with you, regardless of whether the money was contributed by you, your employer, or both.
 This is another difference between FSAs and HSAs.

 8. Deductibles aren't necessarily higher than other plans